pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-service-improvements_02-2020/index.md

 you to add attributes to your stacks with custom data such as the `account-id` or `environment`.
 But previously the data was only available on the command-line, via the `pulumi stack tag` command ([documentation]({{< relref "/docs/reference/cli/pulumi_stack_tag" >}})).

-We've now added first-class support for stack tags in the Pulumi Console as well.
+We've added first-class support for stack tags in the Pulumi Console as well.
 You can create, update, and delete tags from within the console.

 ![Updating stack tags within the Pulumi Console](./update-tags-in-console.png)

-But making it easier to create and edit tag data is just the beginning.
+Making it easier to create and edit tag data is just the beginning.
 We've started to add new search/filtering capabilities based on stack tags.
-For example, you can now use filters to more quickly add stacks to [Pulumi teams]({{< relref "/docs/intro/console/collaboration/teams" >}}).
+For example, you can now use filters to rapidly add stacks to [Pulumi teams]({{< relref "/docs/intro/console/collaboration/teams" >}}).

 ![Filtering stacks by their tags](./filter-stacks-by-tag.png)